Isivile23/Data-Analytics-Week-1/Week-2 Module 2.md

 * Data redundancy is a function of integrating multiple systems.
 * Root cause of data redundancy is an in appropriate database design.

+### Missing values

+* Missing values occur when you expect an attribute to contain data but nothing is there.
+* Missing values are also known as null values.
+* A null value is the absence of a value.
+* To handle missing value, you first have to check for their existence.
+* SQL offers functions to check for null and functions that can replace a null with a user-specified value.
+* There similar functions in both Python and R.

+### Invalid Data

+* Invalid data are values outside the valid range for a given attribute.
+* An invalid value violate a business rule instead of having an incorrect data type.
+* You have to understand the context of a system to determine whether or not a value is invalid.